-This command initiates an SBD session between the A3LA-RG and the GSS.
+This command initiates an SBD session between the A3LA-RM and the GSS.
 If there is a message in the mobile originated buffer it will be transferred to the GSS.
-Similarly if there is one or more messages queued at the GSS the oldest will be transferred to the A3LA-RG and placed into the mobile terminated buffer.
+Similarly, if there are one or more messages queued at the GSS the oldest will be transferred to the A3LA-RM and placed into the mobile terminated buffer.

-- The message, if any, in the mobile originated buffer will be sent from the A3LA-RG to the GSS - If there is a message queued at the GSS it will be transferred to the A3LA-RG and placed into the mobile terminated buffer
+The message, if any, in the mobile originated buffer will be sent from the A3LA-RM to the GSS

+If there is a message queued at the GSS it will be transferred to the A3LA-RM and placed into the mobile terminated buffer